Data-Driven Lean Manufacturing

 Artificial Intelligence

-Artificial Intelligence is a set of powerful general-purpose tools.
-Some of these tools include machine learning models used in prediction and recomendation, large language models that enhance knowledge dissemination and task automation, computer vision that allows the capture, processing, and action of manufacturing processes, digital twins that allow the simulation of virtual environments with real-time data, and autonomous agents that can perform tasks in productions.
-For this to work, elements are needed such as labeled data, synthetic data, sensors, variation control, optimizations, engineering, desing, and a multitude of other components that are developed by humans.
+Artificial Intelligence encompasses a powerful set of general-purpose tools.
+These include machine learning models used for prediction and recomendation, large language models that support knowledge dissemination and tasks automation, computer vision systems that enable the capture, processing, and control of manufacturing operactions, digital twins that simulate virtual environments using real-time data, and autonomous agents capable of performing tasks in produtions settings.

-As our focus is manufacturing, we continue with the following questions:
+Since our focus is on manufacturing, we continue with the following questions:

-• How to incorporate lean principles, PDCA method and quality tools into an AI agent and make it useful in solving manufacturing problems?
+• How can Lean principles, the PDCA method, and quality tools be integrated into an AI agent to effectively solve manufacturing problems?

 • The basic idea of PDCA method is create a universal language to serve as a guide for thinking during the problem-solving process.
 If language is the vehicle of thought Wittgenstein and Monk (2022), PDCA is a way to make that vehicle faster.